 The image of the Orion complex above was taken with a light pollution filter (Ioptron L Pro) at 5-second exposure.
 I took a total of 820 shots.
 This is a total integration time of 68 minutes or just over one hour.

 If you look closely or zoom into the image above you can definitely see star trails even at 5 seconds!
 The lens I used for the above image was a 130mm Samyang lens.
-The camera is a crop sensor.
+The camera is a crop sensor3.
 So if we apply the 500 rule:

 500 divided by (130 x 1.5) = 500 divided by 195